The 7 Best Fabric Cutting Machines for Home Use

 Best For: Sewists who want Maker power at a lower price

-The Maker 3 remains one of the most popular fabric cutters thanks to its rotary blade and strong cutting force.
+The Cricut Maker 3 remains one of the most popular fabric cutters thanks to its rotary blade and strong cutting force.
 It cuts 300+ materials, including unbonded fabric, felt, leather, and vinyl.

 Why It’s Still a Top Pick